diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/guides/flac-and-ricing-tracks.md

 - Strawberry
 - Rhytmbox

-That's on the _software side_ however, there's a bit _hardware_ involved also, so pairing any of these players with _**a decent** DAC or audio interface_, will sound identical to a **high-end CD player**.
+That's on the _software side_ however, there's a bit of _hardware_ involved also, so pairing any of these players with _**a decent** DAC or audio interface_, will sound identical to a **high-end CD player**.